 It was a long night.
 The monitor gave just enough activity after a minute of CPR that we had to keep going even though the guy’s chances were very slim.
 Fire got on scene and Tommy started trying to intubate, but the laryngoscope kept bringing up turkey sandwich.
 The firefighters and I rotated doing CPR while Tommy smeared gob after gob of partly digested food like pâté onto the inner lining of a red haz bag.
 Eventually we got the guy tubed.
 His cardio kept flopping and starting back up with just enough activity for hope.

 Above the family on the wall was a framed and faded portrait of a proud and fearsome Marine with a flag half-draped across the background.
 That was the guy we were trying to save.
 The two of them couldn’t have looked more different.
 He wasn’t in his body anyway, yet he might not’ve been further away than that portrait.
-I felt this sudden sense of reverent foreboding in the pit of my stomach, that this man lying dead at my feet was witnessing his family’s despair from just out of reach of them.
+I felt this sudden sense of reverent foreboding in the pit of my stomach, that this man lying dead at my feet was witnessing his family’s despair, and screaming desperately from just out of reach of them.

 After three hours, Tommy advised the family that things weren’t going to turn around.
 They nodded stoically.
 We called up to the hospital and signed the necessary forms.
 Then we packed up our equipment in haz bags and debriefed with the firefighters before leaving them to wait for the coroner.